numsim-group/klimakoffer/milestone2/milestone2_solar-forcing.md

 - \left( \frac{\pi}{2} - |\delta| \right) < \lat < \frac{\pi}{2} - |\delta|.
 $$

-For these latitudes, the calculation of the insolation also requires the use of differential geometry.
+For these latitudes, the calculation of the insolation also requires the use of spherical astronomy.
 The result reads as
 $$
 S(\lat,t) = S_r(t) \frac{1}{\pi} (H_0 \sin(\lat) \sin(\delta)+\cos(\lat) \cos(\delta) \sin(H_0)),
 $$